 But the best way to find out is to look at user reviews and what they had to say.

 On G2, the average industry score for “Quality of support” is 8.7.
 Chargebee scored just a little over this with 8.8. while Zuora only scored a 7.3.

-The GetApp and Software Advice websites use the same user review database, so both sites rate Zuoras customer support at 3.5 and Chargebee at 4 out of 5 stars.
+Both GetApp and Software Advice websites rate Zuora’s customer support at 3.5 and Chargebee’s at 4 out of 5 stars.

 On TrustRadious, there is no extra score for “Customer support,” but both platforms got some critique for slow and sometimes inefficient technical support.